rowanho/postcorr/README.md

 This includes efficient ways to represent documents once they are converted out of various OCR formats, and ways to represent clusters of alignments.

-### Queries

-Functions that connect to elasticsearch and performing indexing, aggregations and search.
-Makes use of Olivere's excellent client https://github.com/olivere/elastic

 ### Fingerprinting

  Contains code for making representation of documents/strings into hashed numerical values.
 Plans to include more advanced